llllinyl/Qiyana_artifact/README.md

    _ => 0u64,
 };
 ```
-to generate the ranking vector for simplicity because the first six words in the TF-IDF matrix can cover all the positive words used in our test.
+to generate the ranking vector for simplicity because these six words in the TF-IDF matrix can cover all the positive words used in our test.
 In real-world scenarios, the vector needs to be modified based on the query terms.

 ## Utility Modules
 Test the supporting modules: